 f.
-Arrangements for setting pay and remuneration of key management personnel g.
-Trade union facility time
+Arrangements for setting pay and remuneration of key management personnel a.
+Objects and aims

 Our Pay and Staffing Policy outlines details for setting the pay and remuneration of the academy's key management personnel using our Performance Management scheme (Appraisal system).
 We follow the School Teachers' Pay and Conditions and salaries are reviewed each year.
 Governors/trustees/directors do not receive pay for governance but are entitled to claim expenses.